political points

 - Thomas, February 5, 2025

-All of these Executive Orders will ensure one thing first and we might as well call it what it will be - The Lawyers’ Full Employment Act of 2025.
+These Executive Orders will ensure one thing first, and we might as well call it what it will be - The Lawyers’ Full Employment Act of 2025.
 The courts are going to be full of lawsuits seeking to overturn EOs.

 - Thomas, February 4, 2025

-If we are going to have a trade war with China then we need to declare a national emergency for manufacturing just as America has national emergencies declared for our borders and energy.
+Suppose we are going to have a trade war with China.
+In that case, we need to declare a national emergency for manufacturing just as America has national emergencies declared for our borders and energy.

 - Thomas, February 3, 2025

 Shuttering federal agencies to save money and get control of the political agenda is not necessarily a bad idea.
-We would rather consolidate those agencies with existing departments of, but saving money is good given our current deficits.
+Instead, We would consolidate those agencies with existing departments, but saving money is reasonable given our current deficits.

 - Thomas, February 2, 2025